drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Relay with Water Molecule Having Four H-Bonds

-This other example illustrates the binding of a peptide-based molecule to the HIV-1 protease through a water molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/relay-water-molecule-having-four-h-bonds-ba334dc5'><i class='fa fa-play' aria-hidden='true'></i></button>This other example illustrates the binding of a peptide-based molecule to the HIV-1 protease through a water molecule.
 The water molecule accepts two hydrogen bonds and donates another two; the four hydrogen bonds are in a tetrahedral geometry.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/snap_v1_c5_6_2_s3.png){: loading=lazy }